 By contrast, for underground hacker collectives, hacking may signify exclusively “systems’ penetration” and exploitation of vulnerabilities as a display of technical ability and mastery or, increasingly, for monetary gain.
 For them, hackers are people who gain unauthorised access to computer systems, a practice which is evaluated in terms of technical aptitude and virtue, measured up against the value of contributions in software code, information, and documentation.
 “Exploits” become objects of value that circulate—at one time only for a kind of cultural capital amongst hackers, but increasingly today as part of a robust market for “zero-day” exploits.
 Increasingly, these forms of hacking are also well established in the military and defence world, both defensively and offensively in geopolitical arenas.

-Members of the early Internet engineering expert communities claiming the hacker status would strongly disagree with the definition given by or of the hacker underground.
+Members of the early Internet engineering expert communities claiming hacker status would strongly disagree with the definition given by or of the hacker underground.
 Many of these communities were described in the origin stories of Free and Open Source development as a “natural attitude” of pioneer computer technologists.
 They are strongly associated with research universities and with a Mertonian understanding of scientific practice; they point back to avatars such as the Digital Equipment Computer Users’ Society (DECUS) in the sixties, or SHARE, the IBM mainframe computer users’ group (Akera 2001), the MIT community around the Tech Model Railroad Club, the Artificial Intelligence Laboratory operating system development staff, and the early community around the Berkeley Software Distribution (BSD) version of Unix, among many others.
 The period which extends from the 1950’s to the 1970’s is identified in the literature with the work of early, pioneer hackers in pushing the boundaries of computing on many fronts: from hardware hacking to personal computers, from new operating systems to video games and graphical user interfaces as we discussed above.

 By contrast the “hacker underground” has its own mythical histories, associated with the history of phone phreaking, bulletin board systems (BBS), zines like “2600” and “Phrack”, and movies like War Games and Hackers.
 These stories are more likely to reference the criminalisation of hacking under the US Computer Fraud and Abuse Act, and the fabled exploits of people like Phiber Optik, Kevin Mitnick, Markus Hess, Dark Dante, Erik Bloodaxe, and many others.
 While many Internet Engineers will point to Stephen Levy’s Hackers as canonical, the hacker underground may point to Bruce Sterling’s Hacker Crackdown.
 Over the years, these two versions of hacking have competed and collaborated: they cross paths at conferences like DEF CON, Chaos Communication Congress, and Hackers on Planet Earth (HOPE), as well as at major Free Software and Open Source events worldwide.
 The cause célèbre of intellectual property activism amongst hackers– Dmitri Sklyarov—was arrested at DEF CON 9, but became a symbol for hacking as political form—”code as speech” (Coleman 2009).

 Both of these communities reject with derision the widespread use of the term today in mainstream culture.
 Facebook employees who “hack”, “brogrammers” in Silicon Valley, and the generalised use of the term “hack” to mean “do something” are seen as corruptions of various competing versions of a tradition.
-The Vitra “Hack” desk (see Fig. 2), for instance, performs an attentuated and distorted version of hacking that emphasises Silicon Valley neoliberal start-up culture, an “individually adaptable private sphere” (see Fig. 2), and a vision of flexibility in which the desks convert into sofas as part of a longed for collapse of work, leisure, and political authenticity, primarily amongst white, upper middle class technology employees in Europe and North America.
+The Vitra “Hack” desk (see Fig. 2), for instance, performs an attenuated and distorted version of hacking that emphasises Silicon Valley neoliberal start-up culture, an “individually adaptable private sphere” (see Fig. 2), and a vision of flexibility in which the desks convert into sofas as part of a longed for collapse of work, leisure, and political authenticity, primarily amongst white, upper middle class technology employees in Europe and North America.

-Figure 2: The Hack Desk, designed by Konstantin Grcic, manufactured by Vitra.
+[Figure 2 About here]